 The fans pull air into the mower, but often grass and mud come in too.
 Eventually, this will build up to large chunks.

-Once you get to the fins, you can hose it down or use a soft steel brush to clean it.
+Once you get to the fins, hose it down or use a soft steel brush to clean it.

 12. Grass buildup in the mower deck